THE ULTIMATE QUEENSTOWN WEDDING PHOTOGRAPHY GUIDE – BY PATRICK FALLON / QUEENSTOWN WEDDING PHOTOGRAPHER

 HOW MUCH DOES QUEENSTOWN WEDDING PHOTOGRAPHY TYPICALLY COST?

 This is a tough one.
 You might as well ask “How long is a piece of string?”.
-But to my knowledge the top Queenstown Wedding Photographers are charging between $2,500 to $6,500 for their various Packages.
+But to my knowledge Queenstown Wedding Photography will typically cost you between $2,500 to $6,500 for one of the top Queenstown Wedding Photographers if you are booking a mid-range package (4 – 6 hours coverage).
 Different Photographers include different things in their Packages, such as prints, albums, slideshow, mini-websites etc. But typically the cost of the Packages primarily comes down to time.
 Ie the number of hours of coverage on the wedding day.
 I don’t currently list my Queenstown Wedding Photography Packages here on the website.
-However, if you would like a copy of my Packages just drop me a line at firstname.lastname@example.org and I’ll fire them through to you.
+However, if you would like a copy of my Packages just drop me a line at email@example.com and I’ll fire them through to you.

 3 IDEAS THAT MIGHT SAVE YOU SOME SERIOUS $$$